spkothari0/Shreyas-Portfolio/README.md

 - You can check it using `npm start`, it will open the website locally on your browser.
 - The icons on homepage under what i do section are from <https://icon-sets.iconify.design/>

+## How to deploy

+Once you push your latest changes to the github, you need to run `npm run deploy` to deploy the latest changes to gh-pages and make sure your root folder of gh-pages branch is selected on the Pages section in github.

 ### Github Information

 You will find `git_data_fetcher.mjs` file in the main directory of the repository.
 This file is used to fetch the data (Pinned projects) from your github.